Kostya Tszyu vs. Sharmba Mitchell II

-Kostya Tszyu vs. Sharmba Mitchell II, billed as Unfinished Business, was a professional boxing match which took place on November 6, 2004 at the Glendale Arena, Glendale, Arizona, US.
-Because of the unusual circumstances of how their first fight ended, a rematch between Tszyu and Mitchell was deemed necessary.
+Kostya Tszyu vs. Sharmba Mitchell II, billed as Unfinished Business, was a professional boxing match which took place on November 6, 2004 at the Glendale Arena, Glendale, Arizona.

-Their first fight
+Background

 Tszyu and Mitchell met for the first time on November 2, 2002, with Tszyu as the WBC world champion and Mitchell as the WBA world champion.
 They fought to unify those belts.
 The first fight was held in Las Vegas, Nevada.
 The fight was fought at close quarters with use of rough tactics by both boxers.
 Tszyu pushed Mitchell to the canvas four times.
-Whether the pushes were accidental or not was never known, but Mitchell injured his knee and declared himself unable to fight on during the seventh round, giving Tszyu an unlikely type of knockout.
+Whether the pushes were accidental or not was never known, but Mitchell injured his knee and declared himself unable to fight on after the seventh round, giving Tszyu an unlikely type of knockout.

-Critics and fan reaction to first fight

 One of the reasons that both Tszyu and Mitchell felt a rematch, apart from the fact that Mitchell claimed for three years after their first encounter that he was on his way to a win, was necessary was that most boxing magazine writers and fans alike felt that the first fight's result was inconclusive.
 Likewise, fans were split as to whom was winning the first fight between the co-champions: while Tszyu fans generally had him ahead, Mitchell fans felt Mitchell was winning it until the point when he could go on no longer.

-Problems to make the rematch happen

 Tszyu defeated Ben Tackie next, in February 2003, by a twelve-round unanimous decision, to retain the unified belts.
+During February 10, 2003, the managing team of Canadian boxer Arturo Gatti announced they had begun negotiations for a Tszyu-Gatti match-up (that fight failed to materialize).

-Initially to be fought in late 2003 in Sydney, Australia, the Tszyu-Mitchell rematch had to be postponed because Tszyu injured his wrist during training.
+Initially to be fought in late 2003 in Sydney, Australia, the Tszyu-Mitchell rematch had to be postponed because Tszyu injured two tendons during training.

-It was then rescheduled, to be fought during the summer of 2004, in Moscow, Russia.
-But Tszyu re-injured his wrist, forcing a second postponement.
+It was then rescheduled for the summer of 2004, in Moscow, Russia however Tszyu got injured again, forcing a second postponement.
 These two injuries caused Tszyu to be inactive for a total of twenty-two months.
 In addition, the fact that Mitchell's knee had also naturally become weaker after his own injury made many fans question the ability of both fighters to put on a good show in their rematch.

-The IBF, perhaps tired of waiting for Tszyu to defend the belts, named Mitchell their "interim champion".
-After further negotiations, it was agreed the fight should be held in Glendale, Arizona, where the Glendale Arena was relatively new and needed some big name events to be held there.
+The IBF named Mitchell their "interim champion".
+After further negotiations, it was agreed the fight should be held in Glendale, Arizona.
+The fight's referee was Raul Caiz, Sr..